Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Identification

 \begin{theorem} Under \cref{assumption: Marginal sensitivity model}, for any policy $\pi \in \Pi$, we have

 Moreover, a first-best MMI policy that solves \cref{equation: CATE-based robust PL} with $\Pi = \Pi_o$ is given by

 \end{theorem}

 \Cref{theorem: max-min welfare assignment rule} characterizes the first-best MMW policy $\pi_{W,\Lambda}^\star(x)$, which assigns treatment by comparing the lower bounds $\mu_{\Lambda}^-(x,1)$ and $\mu_{\Lambda}^-(x,0)$.
 In contrast, \cref{theorem: CATE-based robust welfare} shows that the first-best MMI policy $\pi_{\Delta,\Lambda}^\star(x)$ assigns treatment by comparing $\mu_{\Lambda}^-(x,1)$ with the upper bound $\mu_{\Lambda}^+(x,0)$.
-As a result, the MMI policy is more conservative: it treats only when the worst-case treated outcome exceeds the best-case control outcome.
-In the context of workplace inspections, the MMI policy $\pi_{\Delta,\Lambda}^\star(x)$ is particularly suitable when regulatory resources are severely limited.
-Conversely, when resources are abundant, the more expansive MMW policy may be preferable.
+As a result, the MMI policy is more conservative: it treats only when the worst-case treated outcome exceeds the best-case control outcome. {Although the unrestricted policy class $\Pi_o$ permits randomized policies, the first-best MMW and MMI policies are deterministic and unique up to tie-breaking on indifference sets, because the corresponding robust criteria are affine functionals of $\pi$.\footnote{The first-best MMW policy is uniquely determined outside the indifference set $\{x:\mu_\Lambda^-(x,1)=\mu_\Lambda^-(x,0) \}$, whereas any $\pi(x)\in[0,1]$ is optimal within this set.
+Consequently, if $\mathbb{P} \left[ \mu_\Lambda^-(X,1)=\mu_\Lambda^-(X,0) \right]=0$, the first-best MMW policy is unique up to null sets.
+The same argument applies to the MMI criterion.}}

-We conclude this subsection by comparing our first-best MMW and MMI policies with the Bayes decision rule (referred to as a policy in our framework) of \cite{pu2021estimating}, hereafter referred to as PZ-policy.
+We {compare} our first-best MMW and MMI policies with the Bayes decision rule (referred to as a policy in our framework) of \cite{pu2021estimating}, hereafter referred to as PZ-policy.

-\begin{remark} The first best MMW policy can also be interpreted through a CATE-based approach, as it assigns treatment by comparing the worst-case potential outcomes.
+\begin{remark} The first-best MMW policy can also be interpreted through a CATE-based approach, as it assigns treatment by comparing the worst-case potential outcomes.
 Since this rule is confined to a comparison of identified lower bounds, it is uninformative about the magnitude of the true treatment effect.
 For this reason, we turn our focus to the MMI policy, and a comparison between the first-best MMI policy and PZ-policy is more instructive.